Do I have to have an appointment?

 What should I bring for identification?

 Please bring a government-issued photo ID such as a Driver’s License, State ID Card, Passport, Military ID Card or other government issued ID with a photo.
 The acceptable government issued ID can be from any state or country.
+Certain services require your SSN, you do not have to present your SSN card but you must be able to provide your SSN.

 Do I have to bring my own fingerprint cards?